Stephen King’s ‘It’ To Be Rated R, But How Will It Tackle Its X-Rated Scene?

 It should be noted that Stephen King did not mean for the scene to be so potentially offensive when he wrote it into the book which he, at the time, referred to as his “magnum opus.”
 In a response published on his website to why he felt the scene appropriate and necessary, King noted he “wasn’t really thinking of the sexual aspect of it” when he put it on the page.

-He continues that “the sexual act connected childhood and adulthood,” and, admittedly, the relation between those two stages of life is a major theme in the book.
+He continues that “the sexual act connected childhood and adulthood,” and admittedly, the relation between those two stages of life is a major theme in the book.

 Plus, King points out, the scene was seen as more benign at the time of the book’s 1986 publication.